 It can take time to fully resolve your claim, but we are determined to help you get all the benefits you should be receiving.
 We make sure you get the medical treatment you need to recover as much as possible.
 We also fight to make sure you get the wage benefits you need to get by.

 If you were injured in an electrocution accident on a construction site, learn more about how an experienced workers’ compensation attorney can help.
 Contact us to schedule a free consultation.
-Our offices are located in Shrewsbury and Newark.
+Our office is located in Shrewsbury.